withastro/astro/packages/astro/src/core/errors/README.md

 ## Writing error messages for Astro

 ### Tips

+**Chosing an Error Code**

+Choose any available error code in the appropriate range:
+- 1xxxx: this kind of error
+- 2xxxx: this kind of error
+- 7xxxx: configuration errors

-- Error codes don't really matter, error 5005 and error 5006 don't necessarily have to be related, or be in the same area at all.
+The exact error code used is unimportant.
+For example, error 5005 and error 5006 don't necessarily have to be related, or follow any logical pattern.

-  Users are not reading codes sequentially, they're much more likely to directly land on the error or search for a specific code
+Users are not reading codes sequentially.
+They're much more likely to directly land on the error or search for a specific code.

-  We do however try to keep errors in certain buckets (ex: errors starting with 7xxx are all configuration errors)
-- Errors should roughly follow the following form to be the most informative:
+If you are unsure about which error code to choose, ask Erika!

+** Error Code Format **
-  - The message should first start with what happened and why (ex: `Could not use {feature} because SSR is not enabled`)
+  - Begin with **what happened** and **why** (ex: `Could not use {feature} because SSR is not enabled`)
-  - Then, a simple text describing the fix (ex: `Update your Astro config with `output: 'server'` to enable SSR.`)
+  - Then, **describe the action the user should take** (ex: `Update your Astro config with `output: 'server'` to enable SSR.`)
-  - The hint can be used for any additional info that might help the user (ex: a link to the documentation, or a common cause)
+  - A `hint` can be used for any additional info that might help the user (ex: a link to the documentation, or a common cause)

+** Error Code Writing Style **
 - Technical jargon is mostly okay!
-We are targeting developers, however not every user (especially newcomers) is gonna know every abbreviations, so avoid them
-- An error message and hint will be more helpful if it addresses the user from their perspective (likely doesn’t know Astro internals, or necessarily care).
+But, most abbreviations should be avoided.
+If a developer is unfamiliar with a technical term, spelling it out in full allows them to look it up on the web more easily.
+- Describe the what, why and action to take from the user's perspective.
+Assume they don't know Astro internals, and care only about how  Astro is _used_ (ex: `You are missing...` vs `Astro/file cannot find...`)
 - Avoid using cutesy language (ex: Oops!).
-The tone is often inappropriate and it can be frustrating when the error is hard to debug
+This tone minimizes the significance of the error, which _is_ important to the developer.
+The developer may be frustrated and your error message shouldn't be making jokes about their struggles.
+Only include words and phrases that help the developer **interpret the error** and **fix the problem**.

 ### CLI specifics:
-- If the error happened in something that changes the state of the project (ex: editing configuration, creating files), the error should reassure the user about the state of things (ex: "Failed to update configuration, your project has been restored to previous state")
+If the error happened **during an action that changes the state of the project** (ex: editing configuration, creating files), the error should **reassure the user** about the state of their project (ex: "Failed to update configuration.
+Your project has been restored to its previous state.")

 ### Shape
-- **Error codes and names are set in stone once written**, and should never be changed.
-It's very important that users can search for an error they're having and always find relevant information.
-If an error is not relevant anymore, it should be deprecated, not removed.
+- **Error codes and names are permanent**, and should never be changed, nor deleted.
+Users should always be able to find an error by searching, and this ensures a matching result.
+When an error is no longer relevant, it should be deprecated, not removed.
-- Contextual information may be used to enhance the message or the hint, however the location of the error shouldn't be included in the message as it's already included in the error itself
+- Contextual information may be used to enhance the message or the hint.
+However, the error code itself should not be included in the message as it will already be shown as part of the the error.
-- Do not prefix messages and hints with things such as "Error:" or "Hint:" as it may lead to duplicated labels in the UI / CLI
+- Do not prefix `message` and `hint` with descriptive words such as "Error:" or "Hint:" as it may lead to duplicated labels in the UI / CLI.

 ### Always remember

-Error are a reactive strategy, they're the last line of defense against a mistake.
+Error are a reactive strategy.
+They are the last line of defense against a mistake.

-When adding an error, always think: Was there a way this situation could've been avoided in the first place? (docs, editor tooling etc)
+Before adding a new error message, ask yourself, "Was there a way this situation could've been avoided in the first place?" (docs, editor tooling etc).

+**If you can prevent the error, you don't need an error message!**

 ## Additional resources on writing good error messages